Blog > Amazon > Amazon 1P vs 3P: Benefits of Each and Why to Move From 1P to 3P

 Establish customer service

 While customer service can be as simple as having someone on hand to answer inquiries, you’ll have to ramp it up as sales increase.
 Maintaining a direct relationship with customers means handling returns, dealing with questions, and resolving complaints in a timely and professional manner.
 Doing so will produce additional benefits, in that you’ll garner more positive reviews, and eventually make more sales.
+Initially, you can probably handle that directly through Seller Central.
+However, it’s important to keep in mind that as you move to new platforms and other marketplaces, you will likely want to

 3P sales introduce new complexity in terms of overhead, infrastructure, and logistics.
-While some of this, like listing setup, marketing, and long-term listing management, will likely remain your responsibility, most other aspects including prep, fulfilment, and even customer service can be outsourced, and more affordably than simply selling directly to Amazon.
+While some of this, like listing setup, marketing, and long-term listing management, will likely remain your responsibility, most other aspects including prep, fulfillment, and even customer service can be outsourced, and more affordably than simply selling directly to Amazon.